eclipse-keyple/keyple-website/content/docs/developer-guide/distributed-application.md

 The diagram below shows the role of the **Keyple Distributed** components in the software layers used in a distributed architecture :

-{{< figure library="true" src="remote-plugin/component/Remote_Component_Overview.svg" title="" >}}
+{{< figure library="true" src="distributed-application/component/Distributed_Component_Overview.svg" title="" >}}

 ## How to use it ?

-1. In pre-requisite, read page [Develop a Standalone Application]({{< relref "standalone-application.md" >}}) to understand the main concepts of Keyple in a standalone application.
+1. In pre-requisite, read page [Standalone application]({{< relref "standalone-application.md" >}}) to understand the main concepts of Keyple in a standalone application.
 1. Read chapter [Concepts](#concepts) to understand the main terms and concepts of the **Keyple Distributed** solution.
-1. Read the introduction of chapter [Remote Plugins](#remote-plugins) to be informed about the different remote plugins and APIs proposed by the solution.
+1. Read the introduction of chapter [Configuration modes](#configuration-modes) to be informed about the different features and APIs proposed by the solution.
 1. Using chapter [Use cases](#use-cases), find your use case.
 This will help you to determine exactly which library and API to use.
 1. Using chapter [Download](#download), import into your project the libraries specified by your use case.
 1. Using chapter [Network configuration](#network-configuration), implement the transport layer adapted to your network configuration.